top of page

 7. Best value

 Technical and cost criteria are each given a weight.
-For instance, the price might be 20% and technical 80%.
+For instance, the price might be 20% and technically 80%.
 This way, technical criteria are given considerably more weight than the cost, which is the best scenario when dealing with products and services that are more complex in nature.

 1. Develop your supplier evaluation criteria